 components with the practical training taking place in affiliated

 hospitals.
 The Medical Physics program is accredited by the

 Commission on Accreditation of Medical Physics Educational

-The Medical Physics group comprises faculty in multiple UB and Roswell Park Cancer Institute (RPCI) departments, postdoctoral staff, graduate student assistants and undergraduate students, with additional contributions from bioengineering and clinical and allied faculty as well as technical and administrative staff.
+The Medical Physics group comprises faculty in multiple UB and Roswell Park Comprehensive Cancer Center (RPCCC) departments, postdoctoral staff, graduate student assistants and undergraduate students, with additional contributions from bioengineering and clinical and allied faculty as well as technical and administrative staff.
 The Medical Physics program faculty conduct research, teach and practice clinical medical physics in affiliated hospitals.